25 Genius Instant Pot Hacks You’ll Regret Not Trying Sooner

-If you’ve crossed over into Instant Pot heaven, you likely know what a lifesaver this appliance is on busy nights.
+If you’ve ever used an Instant Pot, you likely know what a lifesaver this appliance is on busy nights.
 I’ve had mine for a few years now and it’s been so fun trying new and exciting Instant Pot hacks with it!

-Even though it can take the Instant Pot about 15 minutes to come to pressure before cook times start, I personally enjoy the hands-off cooking experience the Instant Pot provides, along with the time-saving aspect of most ideas.
+Even though it can take this device about 15 minutes to come to pressure, I personally enjoy the hands-off cooking experience the Instant Pot provides, along with the time-saving aspect.

 Hip Tip: Be sure to browse all of our yummy and easy Instant Pot recipes here!

-Today I’ll be sharing some fun tricks and tips if you’re new to Instant Pot cooking, and even some foods you may not know can be EASILY prepared in the Instant Pot!
+Check out these fun tricks and tips if you’re new to Instant Pot cooking, and even some foods you may not know can be EASILY prepared with this small appliance!